MachineGnostics/machinegnostics.io/docs/accuracy.md

 - The accuracy metric is most informative when the dataset is balanced.
 For imbalanced datasets, consider additional metrics such as precision, recall, or F1 score.

 ---

-## License

-Machine Gnostics - Machine Gnostics Library
-Copyright (C) 2025  Machine Gnostics Team

-This work is licensed under the terms of the GNU General Public License version 3.0.

----